QualiSystems/devguide_source/_shells/8.3.0/customizing-shells.md

 1) Add or modify an existing attribute as explained in the [Customizing a Shell's attributes]() section above.

-2) Replace the tags line with the following:
+2) If you want the service’s attribute to be exposed in the blueprint and sandbox, replace the tags line with the following:

 {% highlight bash %}
        tags: [user_input]